 All three players initially struggled over the extra holes, with Lawrie and Leonard each bogeying the 15th and 16th as Van de Velde dropped three shots to trail by one.

 Yet Lawrie then produced a spectacular finish to secure the Claret Jug, with wonderful long-iron approaches to the 17th and 18th setting up back-to-back birdies.

 After one of the most remarkable finishes to a sporting event in history, Lawrie was able to celebrate an historic win on home soil and the pinnacle of his illustrious career.

 Van de Velde’s role in the final Open of the 20th Century was unforgettable, but the brilliance of the Champion, who ruthlessly capitalised on an unexpected opportunity, will also live long in the memory.

-The Story of 1999 is one of 10 original documentary episodes you can listen to by subscribing to The Open Podcasts.
+The Story of 1999 is among a host of original documentary episodes you can listen to by subscribing to The Open Podcasts.
 Click here to explore our full range of podcast content.